-Frequently Asked Questions about the 2023 GA-FIT Auction
+Frequently Asked Questions about the GA-FIT Incentives Auction

 The Georgia Flow Incentive Trust (GA-FIT) is working to improve drought response capabilities in Georgia.
 GA-FIT seeks to protect streams while also protecting the economic well-being of farmers.
 GA-FIT is conducting several projects in the Lower Flint River Basin at this time, including an auction for incentives for voluntary irrigation reduction.
 GA-FIT seeks to capitalize on recent data and research from the region to design a more targeted, quantified, and effective approach to agricultural water conservation during drought.
 The auction is focused on testing new approaches to incentives for voluntary irrigation reduction and suspension.
 By field-testing new incentives for drought response with real farmers, we aim to attain benefits for endangered species and water users when water is most scarce – and most needed.

-No. As it was in 2022, the auction in February 2023 will be a REAL auction for irrigation reduction incentive contracts.
+No. The GA-FIT Incentives Auction is a REAL auction for irrigation reduction incentive contracts.
 The auction is part of an experiment BUT it is NOT just a survey.
 We are seeking REAL information from REAL farmers concerning their willingness to implement REAL irrigation reduction strategies in exchange for REAL money.
-We will execute contracts with farmers in the Ichawaynochaway Basin this year following the February 20-24 auction.
+We execute incentive contracts with farmers based on bids in the auction.

-We are testing three different irrigation reduction scenarios.
-We’re asking farmers to tell us what they would be willing to accept as payment for agreeing to enter into a contract for each of the options described below.
-Essentially, we’re asking famers to “fill in the blank” in the following sentences for each individual field for which they submit a bid:
+In 2022 and 2023, we tested three different irrigation reduction scenarios.
+We asked farmers to tell us what they would be willing to accept as payment for agreeing to enter into a contract for each of the options described below.
+Essentially, we asked famers to “fill in the blank” in the following sentences for each individual field for which they submit a bid:

 - Option C: I will accept an up-front payment of $35 per acre and agree for this field to be placed in a pool of fields on which irrigation could be interrupted during the remainder of the calendar year depending on stream conditions.
 If the flow at the USGS gauge at Milford falls below 50 cfs on a seven-day average before August 15th, at that time I will suspend irrigation on this field until after December 31 if you pay me an additional _____ dollars per acre.